Alex-Stone-Github/PC/doc/syntax.md

 4. write [some Writable];                     = output something on the bus
 5. read [some Readable];                      = have some component read from the bus
 6. put [some number to put on the bus];       = put a number on the bus
+7. set [some setting]                         = change some setting on the processor for that instruction
 7. step;                                      = wrap up the instruction and begin the next one

+### Note
+Please note that comments can only contain spaces numbers and letters so no things like this ';'.

 ## Readables
 * processer